 Selected Social Determinants of Health for Rural Colorado

-Across the state, 19.18% of Coloradans lack any health insurance (Colorado Rural Health Center, 2014).
-According to the USDA Economic Research Service, the average per-capita income for Coloradans in 2013 was $46,897 although rural per-capita income lagged at $41,365.
-Estimates from 2013 indicate a poverty rate of 14.8% exists in rural Colorado, compared to a 12.7% level in urban areas of the state.
-The ERS reports, based on 2009-2013 ACS data, that 11.9% of the rural population has not completed high school, compared to 9.5% of urban populations.
+Across the state, 11% of Coloradans lack any health insurance (Kaiser, 2014).
+According to the USDA Economic Research Service, the average per-capita income for Coloradans in 2014 was $48,869 although rural per-capita income lagged at $43,360.
+The ERS reports, based on 2010-2014 ACS data, that the poverty rate in rural Colorado is 14.8%, compared with 12.8% in urban areas of the state.
+11.7% of the rural population has not completed high school, while 9.3% of the urban population lacks a high school diploma according to 2010-2014 ACS data reported by ERS.
 The unemployment rate in rural Colorado is at 5.2%, while in urban Colorado it is at 5.0% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.

 Colorado Community Health Network; Colorado Health Institute; Colorado Hospital Association; Colorado Rural Health Center (CRHC); Flex Monitoring Team: Critical Access Hospital List; Kaiser Family Foundation State Health Facts; U.S. Census Bureau QuickFacts; USDA Economic Research Service: State Fact Sheets

 An independent, non-profit, membership-based organization that serves as the State Office of Rural Health for Colorado.
 Offers programs and services to ensure that rural communities have access to adequate healthcare.

 There are more organizations related to Colorado in the organizations section.